anywhichway/tlx-chart/README.md

 `for` - The DOM id of the chart associated with the editor.

-`validate-data` - A function that takes the data array as an argument and returns `true` if it is valid.
+`validate-data` - Typically, some column in the data will sum to a specific value, e.g. 100%, this function ensures the data meets the criteria prior to re-rendering the chart.
+The function you define that takes the arguments `(dataArray,event,view)`.
+It should return `true` if the data is valid and the chart will be re-rendered; otherwise, the chart is not re-rendered.
 If it returns a string, the string is displayed in a JavaScript alert box.
-If it returns and Error, the error is thrown.
+If it returns an Error, the error is thrown.

+# Custom Editors

+With a little JavaScript and knowledge of [tlx](https://github.com/anywhichway/tlx), you can build a custom editor.
+See `configurable.html` in the examples directory or on [JSFiddle](https://jsfiddle.net/anywhichway/4ufgta7o/).

+#API

+It is also possible to create charts directly using JavaScript.

+## TlxChart

+`HTMLCustomElement TlxChart.create({attributes})` - The `attributes` is an object with properties the same name as the element attributes except camel cased, e.g. `chart-data` is `chartData`, and the values are JavaScript values, e.g.`"${[['Nitrogen',0.78],['Oxygen',0.21]]}"` is `[['Nitrogen',0.78],['Oxygen',0.21]]`.
+For non-string data, the returned custom element will have the attribute keys as properties rather than regular attributes retrievable via `getAttribute`.

+`HTMLCustomElement TlxChart.Editor.create({attributes})` - The `attributes` is an object with properties the same name as the element attributes except camel cased.
+For non-string data, the returned custom element will have the attribute keys as properties rather than regular attributes retrievable via `getAttribute`.

+More advanced use can be made by passing additional data, see the [tlx documentation](https://github.com/anywhichway/tlx) for more details.

 # More Reading